MicrosoftDocs/azure-devops-docs/docs/test/track-test-status.md

    You can't group by test suite for the test case charts.

 1. Save the chart.
-Now it will be displayed in the charts tab for the test plan or test suite that you selected.
+Now it will be displayed in the charts page for the test plan or test suite that you selected.

 <a name="ExamplesTestCase"></a>
 ### Test case examples